theRay1s/slam-mirrorbot/README.md

 ## Features supported:
 - Mirroring direct download links to Google Drive
-- Mirroring Mega.nz links to google drive (In development stage)
+- Mirroring Mega.nz links to Google Drive (In development stage)
-- Download progress
+- Mirroring Uptobox.com links to Google Drive (Uptobox account must be premium)
+- Copy files from someone's drive to your drive (Using Autorclone)
-- Upload progress
+- Download/upload progress
 - Download/upload speeds and ETAs
 - Docker support
 - Uploading To Team Drives.